 Simply put, James 1:27 describes pure and faultless religion as caring for orphans and widows.
 Acting on this Biblical invitation, OCA equips Christians and connects them with opportunities to care for fatherless children and family preservation.
 We desire to see every child have a home and know the love of a family with the body of Christ leading the efforts.
 Knowing that welcoming a child into your home is not for every family, OCA provides opportunities to engage in orphan care whether its adopting or advocating.

-Orphan Care Alliance’s vision is for the Body of Christ to lead the efforts of caring for the fatherless in Kentucky and southern Indiana.
+For the body of Christ to lead the efforts of caring for the foster care and adoptive community in Kentucky and southern Indiana

 OCA’s 3 year strategic plan calls for an annual budget of $2,000,000/year as we grow to serve all of Kentucky and Southern Indiana with creating a Community of Care and Support for children and families affected by foster care and adoption.
 This is less than the cost for 40 children to be in Kentucky’s foster care system for one year.
 We would be blessed to receive your financial offering for the work God is enabling through OCA.